mickmcq/iste432book/17appendices-content.md

 *The original assignment was: I want you to undertake the same challenge documenting exactly how you do it in a plain text file called challenge.txt (any kind of code and comments may be in the file as long as it is sufficient to meet the challenge.*

-*Note: Since you have already done the challenge in ISTE-422, your assignment is to do the reverse with the `mockData.csv` file on myCourses.
+*Note: Since you have already done the challenge in ISTE-422, \color{red}{your assignment is to do the reverse with the `mockData.csv` file on myCourses.
 Convert the fname, lname, and gender from CSV to JSON and fix any problems that prevent you from doing so.
-Be sure to rename the file as YYYYMMDD.json.*
+Be sure to rename the file as YYYYMMDD.json.}*

 Following is some starter code that should get you going on this assignment.
 You should look up `readline` and `createInterface` to get a clear picture of what is going on here.